bssw-psip/ptc-catalog/catalog/GitRevisionControl.md

-# Git Revision Control
+# Transitioning to Git Revision Control

-**Target**: Well-defined Git revision control practices followed by all code contributors.
+**Target**: Transition to using git git revision control and basic git usage.

 **User Story**: As a software engineer I want to use Git revision control, so that the team is able to achieve consistent productivity.